Ankitha

-Ankita Jhaveri is an Indian actress, who has worked primarily in Telugu cinema along with some Tamil and Kannada films.
+Ankita Jhaveri is a former Indian actress, who has worked primarily in Telugu cinema along with some Tamil and Kannada films.

 Personal life

-In March 2016, Ankita married Vishal Jagtap, a Mumbai-based businessman in New Jersey, who is VP of applications at CITI Bank.
+In March 2016, Ankita married Vishal Jagtap, a Mumbai-based businessman in New Jersey, who is VP of applications at Citibank.

 Career

 Ankitha started as a child actor in the advertising campaign for juice drink product Rasna in 1984 in India on national TV and was known as the "Rasna baby" as a child actor.
 Her breakthrough in films came with Simhadri starring NTR Jr. In 2005, she appeared in back-to-back Tamil films directed by Sundar C, featuring alongside Prashanth in London and then in Thaka Thimi Tha with newcomer Yuvakrishna.